 5 Audit objectives

-Testing controls; Balance sheet assertions; Types of tests; Types of evidence to support and challenge the client’s assertions; and the Sufficiency and Reliability of evidence required.
+Testing controls; Balance sheet assertions; Types of audit tests; Types of evidence to support and challenge the client’s assertions; and the Sufficiency and Reliability of evidence required.

 6 The audit process - 1